 How big is a Soccer pitch?

-What is often not known is that the size of the pitch can be variable:
+What is often not known is that the soccer field dimensions can be variable:

 - The length or ‘touchline’ of the pitch must be within a minimum 90 meters (100 yards) and a maximum of 120 meters (130 yards).